williamDalston/schrodingers-cat-website/content/articles/qc-experiment-002.md

 - Different zero-point energy
 - Different quantum statistics

-These quantum differences might affect how lithium interacts with quantum processes in the brain—if such processes exist.
+These quantum differences might affect how lithium interacts with quantum processes in the brain if such processes exist.

 ## The Mouse Mom Studies